Bi-Mart: History

 BI-Mart was founded in 1955 and is headquartered in Eugene, Oregon.
 The first store opened out of a garage in Yakima, Washington.
 At the time, membership cost $2.
 In 1962, the company opened its first standalone store in Eugene.
 A second store in Eugene was opened in 1967.
 By 1970, the chain had eight stores.
 Bi-Mart was bought by Pay 'n Save in 1975.

-In 1988, Pay 'n Save—along with Bi-Mart— was acquired by Thrifty Corporation.
+In 1988, Pay 'n Save—along with Bi-Mart—was acquired by Thrifty Corporation.
 There were 37 BI-Mart locations at the time.
 It was subsequently merged into Thrifty PayLess when Thrifty acquired PayLess Drug from Kmart in 1993. in 1996, Rite Aid acquired Thrifty PayLess for $1.3 billion, but did not intend to keep the 44-store BI-Mart chain.

 In 1997, Bi-Mart's management and Endeavour Capital, a Portland-based venture capital firm, bought the company from Rite Aid.
 They sold the business to employees through an Employee Stock Ownership Plan on March 1, 2004 for $94 million, which included $12.5 million contributed from the 401(k) plan.
-The chain consisted 64 stores in Oregon, Washington, and Montana at the time.
+The chain consisted of 64 stores in Oregon, Washington, and Montana at the time.

 In October 2003, Bi-Mart announced it was expanding eastward.
-Eight stores were planned with the first store in Havre, Montana (though this location soon closed.
+Eight stores were planned with the first store in Havre, Montana (though this location soon closed).
 The company expanded into Idaho in 2006, opening a store in Weiser.
 Another location opened in Emmett in 2009.
 Bi-Mart opened its 75th store in May 2014.
 Additional Idaho stores were opened in Kuna, Caldwell, Star, and Rathdrum between 2017 and 2020.